satsinush/homelab/README.md

 -----

-### I'm seeing a HTTP error like '502 Bad Gateway'
+### I'm seeing an HTTP error like '404 Not Found' or '502 Bad Gateway'

 These errors mean the request reached your reverse proxy (e.g., Nginx, Traefik), but it couldn't be completed.

+  * **Cause (404 Not Found):** The reverse proxy received the request but has no configuration for that specific domain.
+Check your NGINX configuration file for typos in the hostname.
   * **Cause (502 Bad Gateway):** The reverse proxy has a rule, but it cannot communicate with the backend service container.
 This usually means the service container is stopped, unhealthy, or not on the same Docker network.

   * **Solution:** Check the logs of your reverse proxy container for specific error messages.